alexyorke/beginning-ci-cd-book/src/chapters/Getting_started_with_the_workflow.md

 There are two main categories of testing:

-- Automated Testing (\"Checking\"): These tests are predefined and can be run by computers.
-They are essential for verifying functionality and performance.
+- Automated Testing (\"Checking\"): These tests are predefined (automated tests), can be run by computers, and are coded by developers.
+They are essential for verifying functionality and performance but very tedious, time-consuming, expensive and boring for a human to do manually.

 - Manual Testing: This involves human judgment and focuses on aspects like usability, aesthetics, and user experience that are difficult to automate.

 Checking is like a demonstration.
 Imagine a chemistry teacher in front of an eager class.
 The teacher says, "Watch this!" and mixes two chemicals together.
 Then, everything changes color and makes a pop.
 The teacher already knew what was going to happen, and in this case demonstrated that fact in front of a class: the chemicals were going to change color, and make a pop.
 Or, say someone enters in 1+1 in the calculator.
 There is an expectation that it will always be "2".

-Now, contrast this with the other side of testing: tacit knowledge.
+Now, contrast this with manual testing: tacit knowledge.
 You have to write a set of rules to determine if a website is designed well.
 It's not very easy to write a set of rules, or instructions for someone to determine that.
 But, it is easy to figure out using our human brains: we try to use the website, and if we are having issues, then we know that it's not usable.
 But we can't create a document that describes every possible facet in great detail for every possible situation of what usable means.
 It's highly subjective and complex.
+It's important to have both types of testing.

-Types of Testing:
+There are many types of automated tests, including:

 - Unit Testing: Verifies individual components of code.